-Smoking and/or vaping is not permitted within facilities owned or leased by the university nor in university-owned vehicles.
-Smoking and/or vaping is not permitted within 50 feet of any university facility.
+Smoking or vaping are not permitted within facilities owned or leased by the university nor in university-owned vehicles.
+Smoking or vaping are not permitted within 50 feet of any university facility.

 Sexual Misconduct & Interpersonal Violence Policies

 Fairfax University of America does not discriminate on the basis of sex in its education programs or activities.
 Prohibited Conduct under this policy constitutes sex discrimination prohibited by Title IX of the Education Amendments of 1972 (Title IX), sections of the Violence Against Women Reauthorization Act (VAWA), Title VII of the Civil Rights Act of 1964 (Title VII), the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), and the Virginia Human Rights Act.